-To join them, submit your application here and should provide as much information as possible including links to your social media accounts and other sources where you have previously written reviews.
+To join them, submit your application here.
+While doing so, provide as much information as you can, including links to your social media accounts and other sources where you have previously written reviews.

 7. Book Browse

-To apply, you can click here and fill all the necessary details along with your writing samples at least 300 words long.
+To apply, you can click here and fill all the details along with your writing samples of at least 300 words long.
 Books are offered once a month through the site, and you are notified via email whenever it is available.

 8. Page Chaser